shb9019/true-vote/CONTRIBUTING.md

 ## Getting in Touch

-Our [discord true-vote](https://discord.gg/QQB5rq) channel is the best place to ask questions or get advice.
+The [Discord general channel](https://discord.gg/KtTtaRc) under **True-Vote in the Delta Winter of Code** server is the best place to ask questions or get advice.

 ## Submitting a Pull Request